vernemq/vernemq/docs/start.rst

     vernemq ping

-The command will respond with ``pong`` if the node is running or ``Node <NodeName> not responding to pings`` if it is not.
+The command will respond with ``pong`` if the node is running or ``Node <NodeName> not responding to pings`` in case it's not.

 .. warning::

-    As you may have noticed, if you haven't adjusted your open files limit (``ulimit -n``), VerneMQ will warn you at startup.
-You're advised to increase the operating system default open files limit when running VerneMQ.
-You can read more about why in the :ref:`Open Files Limit <open_files_limit>` documentation.
+    As you may have noticed, VerneMQ will warn you at startup when your system's open files limit (``ulimit -n``) is too low.
+You're advised to increase the OS default open files limit when running VerneMQ.

+    Read more about why and how in the :ref:`Open Files Limit <open_files_limit>` documentation.